robertogalan/GitHub-Portfolio/README.md

 ## Credits

-This template was created by Roberto Galan with ChatGPT training wheels. (https://github.com/robertogalan)
+This template was created by Roberto Galan with ChatGPT crutches in a hot humid summer afternoon of March 3 2023 for https://www.crotopro.com/

 ## License